Casa de Campo

 The frescoed ceilings of the Ermita de San Antonio de la Florida are one of Madrid's most surprising secrets.
 It's been recently...

 Cementerio de la Florida

-Across the train tracks from the Ermita de San Antonio de la Florida is the cemetery where 43 rebels executed by Napoleon’s troops lie...
+Across the train tracks east of the Ermita de San Antonio de la Florida is the cemetery where 43 rebels executed by Napoleon’s troops...

 Casa de Campo information

-Sometimes called the ‘lungs of Madrid’, this 17 sq km stand of greenery stretches west of the Río Manzanares.
-There are prettier and more central parks in Madrid but such is its scope that there are plenty of reasons to visit.
+Sometimes called the ‘lungs of Madrid’, this 17-sq-km stand of greenery stretches west of the Río Manzanares.
+There are prettier and more central parks in Madrid but its scope is such that there are plenty of reasons to visit.
 And visit the madrileños do, nearly half a million of them every weekend, celebrating the fact that the short-lived Republican government of the 1930s opened the park to the public (it was previously the exclusive domain of royalty).

 For city-bound madrileños with neither the time nor the inclination to go further afield, it has become the closest they get to nature, despite the fact that cyclists, walkers and picnickers overwhelm the byways and trails that criss-cross the park.
 There are tennis courts and a swimming pool, as well as the Zoo Aquarium de Madrid and the Parque de Atracciones .
-At Casa de Campo’s southern end, restaurants specialise in wedding receptions, ensuring plenty of bridal parties roam the grounds in search of an unoccupied patch of greenery where they can take photos.
+The Teleférico also takes you here with good views en route.
+At Casa de Campo’s southern end, restaurants specialise in wedding receptions, ensuring plenty of bridal parties roaming the grounds in search of an unoccupied patch of greenery where they can take photos.
 Also in the park, the Andalucian-style ranch known as Batán is used to house the bulls destined to do bloody battle in the Fiestas de San Isidro Labrador.